Energy Efficient Garage Door Tips

 5. Comfort

 The purpose of an insulated garage door is to help regulate the amount of cold and hot air escaping to and from your garage.
 A more stable, constant temperature makes for a more comfortable environment.
-It keeps your garage warmer in the winter and cooler in the summer.
+It helps with heat retention in the winter and keeps your garage cooler in the summer.
 If you or your family spends a lot of time working in the garage — or if you do not want to worry about getting into a freezing cold car on winter mornings — an insulated garage door is a smart investment.
 A stable garage temperature is also crucial if you are storing any food products in your garage.

 6. Sustainability